brianhopkins88/bhp-console/docs/BHP Management Console Architecture.md

 - Must be human-in-the-loop by default
 - Must capture screenshots and logs for debugging
-- Prefer “open and prefill” rather than “fully click Post” automation
+- Prefer open and prefill rather than fully click Post automation

 Isolation: